Spring Semester in the U.S. Southwest

 Interdisciplinary course designed to fulfill natural science, ecology, or environmental studies requirements – 3 credits

-Each course is designed to earn 3 credits, with the full semester program designed to earn 15 credits for enrolled undergraduate students.
+Each course is designed to earn 3 credits, with the full semester program designed to earn 15 credits for enrolled undergraduate students and gap year students opting for credit.

 The five courses are a package deal; they cover the breadth and depth of our experiences, supporting each individual and the whole learning community to extend the learning beyond what is possible through single modes of learning in separate courses.